Marbella Real Estate Market Report 2024 – 2025

 Market Trends

-That said, after a somewhat sluggish 2023, the issuance of mortgages has risen by an impressive 15.3% across Spain in the first quarter of this 2024, a factor that is not so easy to explain, given that interest rates have not yet dropped considerably, and home prices continue to grow.
+That said, after a somewhat sluggish 2023, the issuance of mortgages has risen by an impressive 13.4% across Spain in 2024, as interest rates gradually dropped yet home prices continued to grow.
 However, the fact that the Spanish economy has been growing considerably in recent times, unemployment is at its lowest level in many years and household incomes are growing could be the reason behind this recent spurt in borrowing for home purchases.

 What 1 Million € gets you